Core rules

 Most rolls should be resolved by the party who will be most impacted by the result.
 In the rare case where that cannot be determined easily, you can do an opposed roll.

-For NPCs and monsters, their TN is 8 + their Difficulty, with a +2 bonus if it is something they are skilled in.
+For NPCs and monsters, their TN is 7 + their Difficulty, with a +2 bonus if it is something they are skilled in.

-The highest success wins.
+The highest rolled success wins.

-• When beset by stress or horror that would bring a normal person to their knees.
+- When beset by stress or horror that would bring a normal person to their knees.

-You clear your Stake after an hour's rest.
+You clear your stress after a rest.

 Usage Die (UD)